hapax/hapax.github.io/assets/visual-qft.md

 ### 4. Conclusion <a id="sec-4" name="sec-4"></a>

-We started with the problem of picturing vectors in very high dimensons, despite our puny dimensional constraints for direct visualization.
+We started with the problem of trying to get around evolutionary constraints on our brains, and picture vectors in very high dimensionsal spaces.
 We adapted familiar grade-school methods which (secretly) represent infinite-dimensional vectors, namely graphs on the Cartesian plane.
 For a finite-dimensional vector, we drew a chain of points, the